 It does not have to be too big.
 A 24-inch-deep x 32-inch expansive closet will be enough room for keeping towels, bath mats, toilet paper, and cleaning supplies.

-Just make sure that the swing of the closet door does not interfere with the bathroom entry or the shower doors.
-You can also replace a one-sink vanity with a double-sink vanity if there is enough space for it.
+Ensure that the swing of the closet door does not impede the bathroom entry or the shower doors.
+Additionally, if space permits, you can consider replacing a single-sink vanity with a double-sink vanity.

 Not only will you get a second sink, and you will also end up with a giant cabinet.
 You can also have wall-mounted shelves installed as an inexpensive way to increase the storage in the bathroom.